 Employment at Towson University

-View job opportunities for faculty.
+View staff job opportunities for external applicants.

-View job opportunities for students.
+View staff job opportunities for internal applicants.

 Towson University uses the University System of Maryland non-exempt salary structure (PDF) and with corresponding job specifications.
 The rate of pay for non-exempt positions is provided on the job announcement.
 University police officer (UPO) positions, also non-exempt, have their own unique salary structure (PDF).
 Due to the diversity and complexity of exempt positions, each position is reviewed independently and placed into a wide salary range (PDF).
 The specific salary is identified through a process of internal equity and market analysis.